Philippe d'Auvergne: Peace

-On his return to England d'Auvergne was promoted to Post-captain, but the peace with France meant demobilisation.
+On his return to England d'Auvergne was promoted to captain, but the peace with France meant demobilisation.

 Between 1784 and 1787 d'Auvergne spent time travelling and escorted John Townsend son of Thomas Townshend, 1st Viscount Sydney on a Grand Tour.
 D'Auvergne obtained an honorary degree in 1785 and elected Fellow of the Royal Society on 11 June 1786.
 In 1787 he was appointed a Revenue officer in Jersey, on board HMS Narcissus, a post he continued in until 1789 when he asked to be relieved due to ill health.

-The Duke du Bouillon had now found a way to connect the families, using the reported arrival of the d'Auvergne family in the Channel Islands during the 13th century.
+The Duke of Bouillon had now found a way to connect the families, using the reported arrival of the d'Auvergne family in the Channel Islands during the 13th century.
 In the 14th century Thiébaut d'Auvergne obtained a grant of land in Jersey and the family remained there until the 18th century.
 In 1787 the adoption was agreed by King George and notices were published in the London Gazette.
 D'Auvergne was now known as the Prince of Bouillon, and would be Duke of Bouillon if Jacques Léopold de La Tour d'Auvergne died without issue.
 With this new title came an offer of French naturalisation, d'Auvergne rejected this offer, stating he would never betray his sovereign.
 D'Auvergne visited the Duke in 1790 and found the Duke had married the 14-year-old daughter of his mistress.
 If this new wife produced a boy, d'Auvergne would not inherit.
 However, the Duke was not well and officially confirmed d'Auvergne as the Prince-Successor, which George III confirmed on 27 February 1792.
-The Supreme Council of Bouillon, did not confirm the appointment, stating it did not comply with French law; this would have future consequences.
+The Supreme Council of Bouillon did not confirm the appointment, stating it did not comply with French law; this would have future consequences.

 During this period d'Auvergne also assisted Channel Island merchants in securing convoys for their shipping.